0:14-cv-62369

 Technology Synopsis

-The patent addresses the difficulty of maneuvering a jet-propelled watercraft at low speeds, such as during docking procedures (’669 Patent, col. 3:40-44).
-It discloses a steering system where rotating the steering helm assembly, while the throttle is in an "off position," is operatively connected to the engine to increase the engine's speed, thereby generating thrust for directional control (’669 Patent, Abstract; Claim 1).
+The patent addresses the difficulty of maneuvering a watercraft at low speeds, such as during docking procedures. (’669 Patent, col. 3:40-44).
+It discloses a system where rotating the steering helm assembly, while the throttle is in an off position, is operatively connected to the engine's carburetor to increase engine speed, thereby generating thrust for controlled, low-speed steering. (’669 Patent, col. 4:30-38).

 Asserted Claims